PrimaveraDeveloper/lithium/howto/howto-generated-code.md

 ## Text Templates

-A text template in the [T4 technology](https://docs.microsoft.com/en-us/visualstudio/modeling/code-generation-and-t4-text-templates) used by the Visual Studio Modeling SDK (DSL Tools) is the source file the includes the "instructions" to produce a single generated code file from the source model.
+A text template in the [T4 technology](https://docs.microsoft.com/en-us/visualstudio/modeling/code-generation-and-t4-text-templates) used by the Visual Studio Modeling SDK (DSL Tools) is the source file that includes the "instructions" to produce a single generated code file from the source model.

-In the Lithium Framework the text templates are more complex than that because they allow to generate multiple files from a single text template.
-This is achieved in reality by producing intermediary text templates at runtime during the text transformation session.
+In the Lithium Framework the text templates are more complex than that because they allow generating multiple files from a single text template.

+This is achieved, in practice, by producing intermediary text templates at runtime during the text transformation session.

 The most important benefit of this approach is that the real text template used for each generated file does not need to exist physically in the Visual Studio solution, which allows the framework to add, update, or remove such templates without requiring any change to the microservices' solutions.

 > You can view these intermediary text templates in Visual Studio from a microservice solution.
 If you activate "Show All Files" in one of the projects, a folder named `TextTemplates` will be revealed under `GeneratedCode`.
-These files should never be included in the project or in the solution (or in source control) because they will be replaced every time the text templates are transformed.
+These files should never be included in the project or in the solution (or in source control) because they will be recreated every time the text templates are transformed.

-Each project in a microservice solution includes a file named `Template.lsmx` that is the root microservice for that project.
+Each project in a microservice solution includes a file named `Template.lsmx` that is the root text template for that project.

-The contents of that file for the Models project is:
+The contents of each of these files is like this:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>